Written by Dr. Kristopher Bunting | Edited By Walter Pacheco | Last Update: July 8, 2024

 Mesothelioma Staging With X-Rays

 Mesothelioma X-ray imaging has limited usefulness for staging the cancer.
-Mesothelioma staging is based on the size, number and location of tumors as well as whether lymph nodes are involved or metastatic tumors are present.
+Staging is based on the size, number and location of tumors, as well as whether lymph nodes are involved or metastatic tumors are present.

 X-rays can show pleural effusions, tumors and other findings around the lungs.
-However, they cannot always help identify very small tumors.
-Abnormalities in and around the lungs — such as interstitial lung disease and pleural plaques caused by asbestos — can obscure parts of the chest, making it difficult to clearly see the anatomy.
+However, they cannot always help identify microscopic tumors.
+Abnormalities in and around the lungs—such as interstitial lung disease and pleural plaques caused by asbestos—can obscure parts of the chest, making it difficult to see the anatomy clearly.

 Computer-based three-dimensional imaging is necessary to identify small tumors and see details outside the lungs.
-Computed tomography scans are typically used for mesothelioma staging because they can create 3D images of the entire body viewable in cross-section.
-This allows doctors to find tumors, fluid buildup and other abnormalities throughout the body.
+Computed tomography scans are typically used for mesothelioma staging because they can create 3D images of the entire body that are viewable in cross-section.
+These scans allow doctors to find tumors, fluid buildup and other abnormalities.
 In addition to CT scans, the results of magnetic resonance imaging and positron emission tomography scans can help stage mesothelioma.

 Mesothelioma X-Ray Findings

-Mesothelioma commonly causes several abnormalities that doctors can identify in an X-ray.
-However, these findings are nonspecific, meaning that other conditions — such as lung cancer — can appear the same on an X-ray image.
+Mesothelioma commonly causes several abnormalities that doctors can identify on an X-ray.
+However, these findings are nonspecific, meaning that other conditions, such as lung cancer, can appear the same on an X-ray image.
 Mesothelioma X-ray findings can include a collapsed lung, pleural effusion (fluid around the lungs), pleural thickening, masses (tumors) in the lungs and pleura, pleural plaques and obstructions such as a tumor blocking an airway.

 My arms went numb.
 I burned myself with an iron and didn’t feel it.
 I found it more and more difficult to breathe.
 I was sent for an X-ray and they saw the fluid [around] my left lung.

 Abnormalities on an X-ray, such as fluid around the lung, are a clue that indicates possible mesothelioma or other cancer.
-This prompts doctors to perform further testing to determine the cause of the abnormality.
+Further testing helps determine the cause of the abnormality.
 According to Mavis N., after finding fluid around her lung in a chest X-ray, “They rushed me into hospital and drained the fluid and tested it.”
 Ultimately, this led to a diagnosis of pleural mesothelioma.

 Emerging Technologies in Mesothelioma X-Rays

-Exciting new advances in X-ray technology are being used to improve cancer diagnosis and develop new mesothelioma treatments.
-This includes new X-ray techniques such as X-ray dark-field radiography as well as photodynamic therapy.
+Exciting new advances in X-ray technology can improve cancer diagnosis and develop new mesothelioma treatments.
+These advancements include new X-ray techniques such as dark-field radiography and photodynamic therapy.

 X-ray dark-field radiography is a new imaging technique that uses less radiation than traditional X-rays while providing greater detail.
-It is being evaluated for use in the diagnosis of a variety of lung diseases.
+Doctors are evaluating its use in the diagnosis of various lung diseases.

 PDT uses light to activate compounds injected into the body, causing them to release reactive oxygen species that can destroy cancer cells.
 A specific wavelength of light focused on a single spot in the body targets cancer cells.
-X-PDT is a new technique that uses X-rays in a similar way.
+X-PDT is a new technique that similarly uses X-rays.
 Unlike light, X-rays can penetrate the entire body, allowing doctors to treat tumors deep within the body.
 Recent developments using low-dose X-rays can target cancer cells while sparing healthy tissue and avoiding exposure to excessive radiation.

 Can X-rays distinguish between different types of mesothelioma?